MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/audio-conferencing-in-office-365/start-an-audio-conference-over-the-phone-without-a-pin.md

 ## What else should you know?

-- If you want to reset the PIN, see [Reset the Audio Conferencing PIN for a user](reset-the-audio-conferencing-pin-for-a-user.md).
+- If you want to reset the PIN, see [Reset the Audio Conferencing PIN](reset-the-audio-conferencing-pin.md).

 - If anonymous access, or not requiring a PIN to start a meeting, is enabled: